martinFrank/somnium/README.md

-# somnium
+# Somnium
-somnium is a card game - the idea comes from the Mod 'Fall From Heaven II' for the classical game Civilatzion 4
+Somnium is a card game - the idea comes from the Mod 'Fall From Heaven II' for the classical game Civilatzion 4

 ```
  CPU     :17